OpenSea goes multichain after 98% drop in volume

 OpenSea’s royalty fees were $268 million in January 2022, yet failed to reach even $4 million last month.

-The company is hopeful that its new ICO airdrop and platform redesign will help it recover.
-OpenSea laid off 56% of its workforce after receiving a Wells Notice from the Securities and Exchange Commission (SEC) in August 2024.
+The company is hopeful that its platform redesign will help it recover.
+OpenSea laid off nearly half of its workforce in November 2023 to prepare for OpenSea 2.0

 That Wells Notice expressed concern about potential unregistered securities on the platform.